google/wireit/vscode-extension/README.md

 ## Features

+- ✍️ Autocompletion of properties in your wireit config
-Provides diagnostics, autocompletion, and documentation on hover for fields in a wireit script config object.
+- 📚 Documentation on hover for wireit properties

-It will also suggest fixes for some common mistakes, as well as a code action to refactor an npm script into an equivalent wireit script.
+- 🖍 Instant diagnostics, highlighting common mistakes
+- 🔗 Jump to definition
+  - Jump straight to the definition of a dependency
+  - Jump from a script to its wireit config
+- 👷 Code actions
+  - Refactor a vanilla npm script to use wireit
+  - Suggested fixes for a number of common errors